Pause, for thought

 Pause, for thought has come a long way over the last few years from originally being an 8-week programme for young women aged 16-19 years, developed alongside young women and partner agencies; to be the Pause, for thought programme that it is today.

-Due to the number of women that fell below our threshold and demand for services for from young people, we now work with young women aged 13-19 years, with the addition of working with 12 year olds in partnership with parents/carers and other supporting agencies.
+Due to the number of women that fell below our threshold and demand for services for from young people, we now work with young women aged 12-19 years, with the addition of working in partnership with parents/carers and other supporting agencies.

 Pause, for thought is a personal development programme, building on the young women’s self-esteem and confidence.
 Support can be offered on a 1:1 basis at a time that suits the young women or via group work; the Pause for thought group runs each Thursday afternoon from 3:30-6:30pm.